BEFORE SUNDANCE, 41 YEARS AGO

 James Earl Jones, left, Kevin Costner, Amy Madigan, 'Field of Dreams'

-Ray marries an Iowa girl (Amy Madigan), has a young daughter (Gaby Hoffman) and somehow finds himself a farmer, raising fields of corn.
+Ray married an Iowa girl (Amy Madigan) and somehow found himself a farmer raising fields of corn, along with a young daughter (Gaby Hoffman).
 He's never done a crazy thing in his life, Ray explains, but he's about to, and as the film's modern setting unfolds he is standing in his cornfield one early evening when he hears a whispering voice say, "If you build it, he will come."

 "If you build what, who will come?" his wife asks, but Ray has no answer.

 Eventually it comes to him that he is to build a baseball diamond in the middle of his cornfield, therefore mowing down his main crop.
 He thinks its a little crazy, of course — and so does his wife.
 But he is compelled to do it anyway.

 The result is a visit from "Shoeless" Joe Jackson (Ray Liotta), who returns from the dead to play on the ball field and eventually brings with him the rest of the disgraced Chicago "Black Sox" who threw the 1919 World Series.